From

 say…give it away.
 My needy relatives usually approached her in their time of

-buying her meds and other supplies that she needs.
+need.
+With my little earnings from the clinic, I would beat my brothers into buying her meds and other supplies that she needed.
 I would hold and caress her

-and for me.
+hands and say, “Sorry, Mom, you have to be like this when I am broke,” However, I knew that holding her hands was probably better than all the money in the world for her and me.
 I had been away most of the past 32 years.
 Sleeping on the floor

 maybe in those early years when I sat by her side well after midnight.
 I used